NVIDIA/cccl/ci-overview.md

 Use these commands judiciously.
 While they offer flexibility, they should be used appropriately to maintain the codebase's integrity and quality.

-### Temporarily Overriding the Pull Requeest Matrix
+### Temporarily Overriding the Pull Request Matrix

 If a workflow named `override` exists in the matrix.yaml file, this matrix will be used for pull requests instead of the `pull_request` matrix.
 This is useful for reducing resource usage when launching many CI workflows from a PR (for example, while testing CI features).